 ---|

-Instead of having two straps, they have only one, which goes around your right shoulder on one side, and around your left-side hip on the other.
-Some people prefer sling backpacks because they’re more comfortable.
-Not for long-distance hikes, but everyday use in school or college.
+Instead of having two straps, they have only one, which goes around your right shoulder and wraps around your left-side hip.
+Some people prefer sling backpacks because theyโre more comfortable.
+Not for long-distance hikes, but for everyday use in school or college.

 Key Features: |